Fanizzi/Fanizzi/README.md

 ## I'm a Student and Developer :D

-- 🌱 I’m currently learning PHP, JavaScript, React, C# & Xamarin
+- 🌱 I’m currently learning PHP, JavaScript, React, C#, Java
-- 🥅 2023 Goals: Learn more about OOP
+- 🥅 2024 Goals: Learn more about OOP and Mobile Java Development
-- ⚡ Fun fact: I love to listen music and play video-games :3

 ### Languages and Tools: